 Scroll down below to find the (1) manufacturer of your piano, and then (2) click on the link to find the serial number.

 (Please be patient as we are updating this page on a daily basis.
-We invite you to SUBSCRIBE to this page as serial numbers are being updated and added, yearly.)
+We invite you to SUBSCRIBE to this page as serial numbers are being updated and added on an ongoing basis.)

 Thinking of purchasing a Yamaha Piano?
 Visit our Grey Market Pianos Page to find out more before making that purchase!

 The Pierce Piano Atlas, 12th Edition now in hardcover format, provides a wealth of information about the piano manufacturing industry.
 Over 12,000 piano names are included, some dating back to the early eighteen hundreds.
 This guide provides references to serial numbers, dates of manufacture, factory locations, a brief history of many manufacturers and other pertinent information.